luoqingying/adaBoostAnalysis/README.md

 Conclusion:

-1. For the first part, it shows that the number of weak learners is the pivotal factor in how well you approximate the function.
+1. For the first part, it shows that the number of weak learners is a pivotal factor in how well you approximate the function.
 If we don't have enough weak learners, no matter how many iterations we go, the algorithm cannot converge to a good performance.

-2. For the second part, the algorithm drops down the error fast.
-We achieved a good performance with 30 iterations only.
-It will converge extremely fast in the classification problem with exponential loss also.
-The graph shows how each feature contributes to the housing price, we can also find the most important variable by calculating variable importance.
-For each feature, we shuffled the entries of it, and recalculated the MSE again.
-The one with the bigger MSE change is the one with more importance.
+Also, we are not doing any prediction right here, just approximating the function within certain range of x values.

+2. For the second part, a small MSE may not be an indication of good prediction.
+Since our y values are divided by 100000 already.
+Actually, both the training and testing MSE staggered around 0.4, even with iteration of 200.
+So it did not really did a good job in prediction.
+Plus, the distribution of feature values in training should be representative of testing, otherwise the algorithm will get confused when seeing outlier values.
+So the only thing worth to mention is the visualization of how each feature contribute to the y values and which is the most important one.

-3. Comparison with linear model also shows that adaBoost is better at capturing nonlinearity in the data.
+3. Comparison with linear model also shows that adaBoost is better at capturing nonlinearity in the data, but it is also well beaten by other nonlinear models.